About the Coaching Pathway

 This online course will likely take 10-20hours to complete.
 You can work through it at your own pace but it must be completed before attending either of the on-snow Development Coaches Courses (Alpine Race or Park/Pipe/Freeride).

-Development Coaches Course – Alpine Race
+Stage Three: Development Coaches Course – Alpine Race

 The focus of this six-day qualification is to develop race coaching skills including course setting, on-snow training environment and appropriate race demonstrations, whilst building on coaching concepts introduced during the Intro to Coaching Seminar.
 There is a course setting assessment as part of the course but no coaching assessment.
 Note that to join this coaching course you must be a Level Three instructor or have proven race background.
 This may be through previous FIS race results, the ISIA Speed Test.